 To all Americans,

-My sincere, relentless, supermassive hope is that this dream becomes your own, and that you help it become the unifying narrative of the distressed, oppressed, suppressed American People.
+The dream is not to make our nation great again; the dream is to make our nation greater than ever.
+My hope is that this dream becomes your own, and that you help it become a unifying story for the distressed, oppressed, suppressed American People.

 All the best,